WhY Zero Trust?

 Sekuro can help your organisation execute the multi-year roadmap after the handover has occurred by offering Zero Trust consulting services available in flexibly priced/sized packages.

 Sekuro understands that not every organisation has the capability or need to aim for highly strict cyber security controls in their environment, and therefore we have developed three maturity levels to allow all organisations to align with a Zero Trust target state that can be tailored to their needs.

 Level 1 – Maturing:

-The organisation has the fundamental capabilities/technology in the respective pillar to set the baselines for a Zero Trust environment but requires additional effort to realise the value of their technologies and gain additional protection.
+The organisation has the fundamental capabilities/technology in the respective pillar to set the baselines for a Zero Trust environment with room for additional effort to realise the value of their technologies and gain additional protection.

 Level 2 – Pragmatic:

 The organisation has implemented pragmatic Zero Trust cyber security controls in the respective pillar, prioritising controls that give strong protection while balancing costs/effort/resourcing requirements and focusing on reduction of high risks.